fossasia/pslab-scripts/docs/sensors.md

 |      **qwiic**      |   red   |  black |        | blue | yellow |
 | **3 pin to sensor** |   red   |  brown | yellow |      |        |
 |  **3 pin to board** |   red   |  black |  brown |      |        |

+Those connectors are then attached to the sensors by about 50cm long cables, making it for example possible to use the sensor in a climate chamber, while keeping the box itself outside of it.

 In order to make the sensors as water and temperature resistant as possible, their PCBs are covered with conformal coating and all pin connections are enclosed in, mostly glue coated, shrink tubing.